MileHacker Logo

 • EMTU (Intermunicipal Buses): Connects Osasco to other cities and municipalities within the São Paulo Metropolitan Area.

-• SPTrans (Municipal Buses): Municipal bus routes run within Osasco, providing local connectivity to various neighborhoods.
+• SPTrans (Municipal Buses): Municipal bus routes run within Osasco, providing local mobile service to multiple neighborhoods.

-• Metro: The São Paulo Subway system is easily accessible via direct connections from CPTM stations.
+• Metro: The São Paulo Subway system is easy to reach via direct connections from CPTM stations.

 Route Maps & Hubs

-CPTM maps are available online and at all stations.
-The Osasco Station and Presidente Altino Station are local hubs, offering transfer points between CPTM lines and connecting to numerous bus routes.
+CPTM maps are accessible online and at all stations.
+The Osasco Station and Presidente Altino Station are local hubs, offering transfer points between CPTM lines and connecting to a large number of bus routes.
 Major integration points with the São Paulo Metro include Barra Funda (Red Line) and Pinheiros (Yellow Line).

 Ticketing & Fares

-A single journey on CPTM or Metro costs R$5.00 (as of the BEGINNING of 2024, may change).
+A single journey on CPTM or Metro costs R$5.00 (as of the ONSET of 2024, might change).
 The "Bilhete Único" rechargeable smart card is highly recommended, working across CPTM, Metro, SPTrans, and EMTU, allowing for integrated prices and discounts on transfers.
-QR Code tickets are available for single journeys.
+QR Code tickets are available for a solo journeys.

 Hours & Frequency